SarahNakamura/BIOI_Senior_Project/README.md

 ~
 ```
 ### 2.MultiQC
 After running FastQC, we could run MiltiQC to visualize the sequence quality.
+Reference:P. Ewels, M. Magnusson, S. Lundin, and M. Käller.
+2016.
+MultiQC: summarize analysis results for multiple tools and samples in a single report.
+Bioinformatics.
+32(19): 3047-3048.

 For this, I ran
 ```
 module load multiqc/py37/1.8
 multiqc -o path/to/output_dir path/to/input_dir
 ```
 ## Adapter Removal
 From the MultiQC report, there seem to be conatmination around the last 15 bases in the control dataset.
 Therefore, I ran cutadapt to remove the low sequnece quality region from all seuquence data in the control group.
+Cutadapt documentation can be found [here](https://cutadapt.readthedocs.io/en/stable/).
+Reference: Martin, M. (2011).
+CUTADAPT removes adapter sequences from high-throughput sequencing reads.
+EMBnet.Journal, 17(1), 10. https://doi.org/10.14806/ej.17.1.200

 Slurm script can be found here.
 ```
 #!/bin/bash